-Sometimes hereditary or genetic factors can increase your risk for cancer.
+In some cases, hereditary or genetic factors may increase the risk of developing cancer.
 City of Hope’s Cancer Screening and Prevention Program is designed to help you understand more about your personal cancer risks.
-Armed with this knowledge, you can learn how to minimize your risks and stop cancer from developing.
-Start here to see how you can do your part to outsmart cancer.

-Many people believe that cancer strikes randomly, but that’s not always true.
-Sometimes hereditary or genetic factors increase an individual’s risk for cancer.
-Recent research clearly indicates a link between genes and cancer.
+Cancer does not always strike randomly.
+Sometimes hereditary or genetic factors can increase your risk of developing cancer, and recent research indicates a link between genes and cancer.

 Genetic cancer risk assessment